Marietta College Awards Over $26 Million in Scholarships and Grants Annually

 Students who were previously admitted to Marietta College as first-time first-year students, right out of high school, will have their original financial aid award package honored within one year of high school graduation and less than 36 hours of earned college credit.
 Transfer scholarships are not stackable with the original First-Time First-Year Student package.

-Individual student eligibility is determined based on a holistic application review with consideration of high school GPA and English proficiency scores.
+Individual student eligibility is determined based on a holistic application review, which considers high school GPA and English proficiency scores.

 **Automatically renewed for a total of four years